ahliddin/programmer9/_posts/2020-12-27-booknotes-a-mind-for-numbers.md

     - learning
 description: "Book notes from A Mind for Numbers: How to Excel at Math and Science"
 ---
-Below are the notes from the book by Barbara Oakley - A Mind for Numbers: How to Excel at Math and Science.
+Below are the notes from the book by Barbara Oakley - [A Mind for Numbers: How to Excel at Math and Science](https://barbaraoakley.com/books/a-mind-for-numbers/).
-In the square brackets I put my personal comments.

 ***
 There are two thinking modes - **focused mode** and **diffuse mode**.